Waltzing Matilda by John Collinson

 ‘Waltzing Matilda’, a poem by Banjo Paterson, was first recorded 30 years after it was written in 1895.
 The melody of the song is attributed to Christina Macpherson, whose family owned the property Dagworth Station near Winton in Queensland, where Paterson was staying when he composed the poem.

-This is its first known recording, performed by the Queensland-born tenor John Collinson in London in 1926 with Russell Callow credited as pianist.
-Little is known of either of these two musicians, though this may be the John Collinson who was a student at the Royal Academy of Music in London from 1919, and who was awarded the Rutson Memorial Prize that year.
+This is its first known recording, performed by Newcastle upon Tyne, UK, tenor John Collinson in London in 1926.
+This may be the John Collinson who was a student at the Royal Academy of Music in London from 1919, and who was awarded the Rutson Memorial Prize that year.

 An arrangement of the song by Marie Cowan had been published for 20 years by that time, and was accepted widely as the standard.
 For this recording they changed the melody on the second and fourth lines of both the verse and chorus.
 In some ways it is closer to the tune Christina Macpherson wrote down at Dagworth Station in 1895, the basis of the version which circulated in Queensland until the wider publication of Marie Cowan’s reworking a decade later.